unikraft/summer-of-code-2021/content/en/docs/sessions/03-benchmarking-and-debugging/index.md

 ### 05. Can you trace your own program?

-Modify your `Echo-bach Server` application implemented in the [first](https://usoc21.unikraft.org/docs/sessions/01-baby-steps/#01-echo-back-server) session so that each time the server responds with a message a tracepoint with the corresponding message will be activated.
+Modify your `Echo-back Server` application implemented in the [first](https://usoc21.unikraft.org/docs/sessions/01-baby-steps/#01-echo-back-server) session so that each time the server responds with a message a tracepoint with the corresponding message will be activated.
 Save all your tracepoints in a `traces.dat` file and show them in a user-friendly view with `trace.py`.

 ### 06. Nginx with or without main?
 That's the question.

 Let's try a new application based on networking, **Nginx**.

-First try to run **Nginx** using kraft.
-After you have successfully run using kraft, try to make a Makefile for **Nginx** and run manually.
+First clone the repository for [app-nginx](https://github.com/unikraft/app-nginx) and put it in the right hierarchy.
+Then you need to create `Makefile` and `Makefile.uk`.
+Make sure to respect the order of libraries in `Makefile`.
+For more information check [lib-nginx](https://github.com/unikraft/lib-nginx) repository.

 Do you observe something strange?
 Where is the `main.c`?

 Deselect this option `Library Configuration` -> `libnginx` -> `Provide a main function` and try to make your own `main.c` that will run **Nginx**.

-* Nginx + kraft
 * Nginx + Makefile
 * Nginx without `provide main function`